Screen Protectors for Apple Watch Ultra: Essential or Optional?

 On a technical level, sapphire crystal belongs to the corundum group, which boasts the second-highest hardness rating on the Mohs scale.
 To put this into perspective, diamonds have a Mohs scale rating of 10, while corundum materials like sapphire crystal are rated at 9.
 In other words, it’s only slightly lower in hardness rating than diamonds.

-This fact makes sapphire crystal perfect for watch faces, despite how expensive it is, and by using it for the Watch Ultra, Apple placed this particular smart sports watch on par with some of the most costly and elite wristwatches on the market.
+This fact makes sapphire crystal perfect for watch faces, despite how expensive it is, and by using it for the Watch Ultra and Ultra 2, Apple placed this particular smart sports watch on par with some of the most costly and elite wristwatches on the market.

-What Does Sapphire Crystal Mean For The Apple Watch Ultra?
+What Does Sapphire Crystal Mean for the Apple Watch Ultra and Ultra 2?

-Sapphire crystal screens like the one on the Apple Watch Ultra don’t scratch easily.
-In fact, it has a hardness rating of 2,000 HV(Vickers Pyramid Number).
+Sapphire crystal screens like the one on the Watch Ultra and Ultra 2 don’t scratch easily.
+In fact, it has a hardness rating of 2,000 HV (Vickers Pyramid Number).
 For context, stainless steel is rated at just 200 HV.

 This means it can only be scratched by anything with a higher hardness rating, like diamonds, which are rated between 4,500 HV and 10,000 HV.
 Some very hard rocks will also be able to deal scratch damage to the Apple Watch Ultra screen.